bdusell/qfunnel/README.md

 You can change the order of locally buffered jobs, before they are submitted, using `qf bump`, which moves selected jobs to the front of the queue of locally buffered jobs.
 You can select jobs by name with a regular expression.
-The regular expression matches anyhwere in the string.
+The regular expression matches anywhere in the string.

 ```sh
 qf bump --name 'foobar-\d+'